The corridors were silent. I had got in very early deliberately and no one was there yet.

 "You're back", I told myself, to my surprise realising I was actually happier about it than I had thought I would be.
 Then a glance around my office, at my table and computer.
 Everything was exactly the same; even those papers only looked like they've been there a day...
 I sat down and regained possession of my things, my work, myself.

 Barbara can remember that morning well, and this is how she describes her return to work after her first maternity leave.
 It was her new "first day at work"; a special time experienced with some anxiety and unique expectations.

-She is Barbara Passariello, today mother of two and Senior Specialist at the Legal Department of F&B Europe - one of Autogrill's many working mothers.
+She is Barbara Passariello, today mother of two and Head of Legal Affairs Italy - one of Autogrill's many working mothers.
 And indeed Barbara takes this term, "working mother", and agrees that it suits her down to the ground, because her desire and choice to become a mother have not prevented her from pursuing her professional aspirations, achieving both in her private and public life, combining a love for her children with a passion for her work.

 How did your colleagues greet you when you returned?

 As if I'd never been away.
 Everything was exactly as it was before: my colleagues, my work, my boss and me.

 Everyone gave me a tremendous amount of support; they were really understanding.